yinimini/Data-analytics-projects/README.md

 # Data-analytics-projects
-Just a girl who tries to find answers in data, I use Python and Power BI to collect, process, and visualize the data.
+About me: Just a curious girl who tries to find answers in data, I mainly use Python and Power BI to collect, process, and visualize the data.
 Here is a repository and visualizations of some of my data analysis projects (The ones that I'm most passionate about hehe).

 # Menstrual cycle analysis
 Tool: Python